Al Khor (city): Modernisation

+21st century

 Due to the continuous expansion at Ras Laffan Industrial City, the number of facilities and services available in the town is rapidly increasing.
 In October 2015, Ashghal (Public Works Authority) revealed that it would be investing billions of Qatari riyals into developing infrastructure in Al Khor.
-Its plan includes the creation of additional hospitals and schools, and the refurbishment of the road system.
+Its plan includes the creation of additional hospitals and schools and the refurbishment of the road system.

 Geography

-Qatar's capital, Doha, is located at a distance of 57 km to the south.
-Other distances include Umm Salal Ali – 32 km to the south, Zubarah – 46 km away, Madinat ash Shamal – 47.2 km away, Al Wakrah – 44.7 km away, and Dukhan – 86.7 km away.
+Qatar's capital, Doha, is located 57 km to the south.